Ricci-Cubic Holographic Dark Energy: Confronting Observations, Stability and the Cosmic Coincidence Problem

 Using eqns.(\ref{flrweq1}) and (\ref{conseq}) one can fully determine the evolution of the universe, provided the matter equation of state is known.
 Generally, we consider a pressureless matter sector, i.e. $p_{m}=0$ leading to $w_{m}=0$.
 Using this in the conservation equation (\ref{conseq}) we get the matter energy density as $\rho_{m}=\rho_{m0}a^{-3}$, where $\rho_{m0}$ is the density of matter in the present time.
-Thus we have the matter energy density and also from eqn.(\ref{denrc2}) we have the dark energy density.
+Thus, we have the matter energy density and also from eqn.(\ref{denrc2}) we have the dark energy density.
 Using them in the FLRW equation (\ref{flrweq1}) we have a differential equation in terms of the scale factor $a$, which may be solved to get the evolution of the universe filled with RCHDE.
 Moreover, using eqn.(\ref{denrc2}) and (\ref{flrweq2}) we get the pressure of the dark energy as,